 Hot weather is dangerous to health, sometimes resulting in death.
 Heat-related deaths are preventable.
-In this fifth annual report on heat-related mortality, the NYC Health Department reports on heat-related deaths in three ways:
+In this fourth annual report on heat-related mortality, the NYC Health Department reports on heat-related deaths in three ways:

-Heat-stress deaths (also called heat stroke deaths) are caused directly by heat and happen when heatrelated illnesses, such as heat exhaustion and hyperthermia, lead to death.
-These deaths are coded as heat-related in death certificates, and cases can be counted and investigated.

-- Heat-exacerbated deaths happen when heat worsens existing chronic conditions, such as heart disease.
+- Heat-stress deaths (also called heat stroke deaths) are caused directly by heat and happen when heatrelated illnesses, such as heat exhaustion and hyperthermia, lead to death.
+These deaths are coded as heat-related in death certificates, and cases can be counted and investigated. - Heat-exacerbated deaths happen when heat worsens existing chronic conditions, such as heart disease.
 These deaths are caused indirectly by heat and are estimated using statistical models.
-They are also often called "excess" mortality. - Neighborhood impacts are tracked by looking at community-level differences in risk of heat-related death and are described using the NYC Health Department's Heat Vulnerability Index (HVI).
+They are also often called "excess" mortality.

+Neighborhood impacts are tracked by looking at community-level differences in risk of heat-related death and are described using the NYC Health Department's Heat Vulnerability Index (HVI).

-We report estimated trends in heat-exacerbated deaths for the current and past several decades (1973-2022) in five-year rolling time windows.
-For heat-stress deaths, we report counts and the annual average for the past ten years (2014-2023).
+Starting last year, we report estimated trends in heatexacerbated deaths for the current and past several decades (1972-2021) in five-year rolling time windows.
+For heat-stress deaths, we report counts and the annual average for the past ten years (2013-2022).
 Please refer to the footnote on years of data available for more information about the years of data included in this report.
-Read reports from previous years.
+Previous years' reports are available here.